nicolaprezza/nicolaprezza.github.io/index.md

 <img src="figures/bp.jpg" align="right" width="50%" hspace="30" vspace="0" alt="be balanced" />

 Hi!
-I am a postdoctoral researcher at the university of Pisa since March 2018.
-Here my main research is focused on bioinformatics applications of text compression techniques.
+I am a postdoctoral researcher at the university of Pisa since March 2018, where I research algorithms for string processing and their applications to bioinformatics.
 Previously (January 2017 - March 2018), I held a postdoc position at the technical university of Denmark (DTU), Copenhagen.
 Before that (January 2014 - December 2016), I was a PhD student at the university of Udine (Italy).

 My interests include: algorithms and data structures for data compression, information theory, bioinformatics, and programming (check also my [github page](https://github.com/nicolaprezza)).